-Net earnings for the First Quarter 2012 totalled \$1.9 million, a decrease of \$1.2 million, or 39%, when compared to \$3.1 million for the First Quarter 2011.
+Net earnings for the three months ended March 31, 2012 ("First Quarter 2012") totalled \$1.9 million, a decrease of \$1.2 million, or 39%, when compared to \$3.1 million for the three months ended March 31, 2011 ("First Quarter 2011").
 A 1% increase in kWh sales and lower maintenance costs were offset by an increase in general and administration, financing and depreciation costs for the First Quarter 2012 when compared to the First Quarter 2011.

-Net earnings in the First Quarter 2011 were positively impacted by the temporary cessation of depreciation expenses on a damaged generating unit which has since been returned to service (see "Depreciation" section of this MD&A for further details).
-General and administration expenses for the First Quarter 2012 included a one-time charge of \$0.3 million related to restructuring costs incurred to further streamline the Company's organizational structure (see "General and Administrative" section of this MD&A for further details).
-In mid-2011, the Company closed on \$40 million of long-term financing resulting in higher interest costs for the First Quarter of 2012 when compared to the First Quarter 2011 (see "Other Income and Expenses" section of this MD&A for further details).
+Net earnings in the First Quarter 2011 were positively impacted by the temporary cessation of depreciation expenses on a damaged generating unit which has since been returned to service (see the "Depreciation" section of this MD&A for further details).
+General and administration expenses for the First Quarter 2012 included a one-time charge of \$0.3 million related to restructuring costs incurred to further streamline the Company's organizational structure (see the "General and Administrative" section of this MD&A for further details).
+In mid-2011, the Company closed on \$40 million of long-term financing resulting in higher interest costs for the First Quarter of 2012 when compared to the First Quarter 2011 (see the "Other Income and Expenses" section of this MD&A for further details).